yng87/Recommenders.jl/README.md

-# Recommenders.jl
+# Recommenderss.jl
 [WIP]
-Collection of datasets and algorithms for recommender systems...
+Collection of datasets and algorithms for Recommenders systems...

 - Consistent interface for fit, predict and evaluate.
 - Accepts Tables.jl - compatible data.